imranark/gcp-devops-project/readme.md

-# This is a repository for GCP project
+# Docker flask application

+- This application is written in python
+- It shall be deployed on GKE